hanlin123456666/DS-5690-Project/README.md

 The objective is to develop an Whisper-based audio model to identify speech impairments.

 ## Methodology
-The whole process includes data processing, setting up a Whisper encoder, and training a neural network for classification.
-The baseline which uses SVM and random forest to classify is also included.
+The process involves data preprocessing, Whisper encoder setup, neural network training for classification, and a baseline SVM and random forest classifier.

 ### Data Processing
 Since the Whisper model prefers the sampling rate to be 16kHz and files to be in wav format, each of the audio files was resampled into 16kHz and converted into wav format from mp3 format in the data processing process.
 The wav format has higher resolution then mp3 format.